Numbers 33

 The Meaning of Every StopGod Remembers the Wilderness

 Hebrews 13:5 quotes this chapter's promise: "I will never leave thee, nor forsake thee."
 The promise is made to a people in the wilderness, to a people who will wander for forty years, to a people who will complain and doubt and want to turn back.
-Yet God's covenant with them is not conditional on their faithfulness.
-It is conditional on His character.
+Yet God's covenant with them rests on His character.
 He will never leave.
 He will never forsake.
 Every stage of the journey proves it.
-2